top of page

 Reykavík Grapevine

 English folk ballads don’t get much attention these days on a musical stage saturated with grunge-hip-techno-disco-pop.
 But here to give them the attention they deserve is Chris Foster, a Somerset native who has lived in Reykjavík since 2004.
-Chris’s work preserving and promoting traditional Icelandic music—and reviving old Icelandic instruments such as the langspil and fiðla—is worthy of praise in its own right, but for his album release concert at Mengi, Chris returned to his roots.
+Chris’ work preserving and promoting traditional Icelandic music—and reviving old Icelandic instruments such as the langspil and fiðla—is worthy of praise in its own right, but for his album release concert at Mengi, Chris returned to his roots.

 Though pop culture’s obsession with all that is glitzy, ostentatious and cacophonous threatens to relegate the ballad as a form to dusty Oxford archives, Chris insists ... that these songs “are not museum pieces.”
 Instead, “they refer to the natural world, the rhythm of the seasons, birth, life, death, love, betrayal, the ebb and flow of the struggle for justice and human rights.”
 In digging up old songs and painting them in a new light, Chris effectively reclaims the ballad and insists they are worthy of singing.